smartphoneclub/smartphonedictionary/README.md

 __JOMO__ - (n) acronym for the "joy of missing out".

+__Multitasking__ - simultaneously processing two or more attention-demanding tasks at once.

 __Netflix binge__ - when a person watches a lot of shows on netflix in a row.

 __Phone sex__ - having sexover the phone by explaining what you're doing to the other person - like cybersex but on the phone.